rstefanx/aws-cloudwatch-tool/README.md

 aws-cloudwatch-tool
 ===================

-Amazon CloudWatch query tool for Zabbix

-Cloudwatch query script for use with Zabbix (or any other monitoring tool) Queries for the values over the last 20 minutes and returns the most recent value
 Author: Stefan Radu
 Web: https://github.com/rstefanx

+Amazon CloudWatch query tool is a script that can be used with Zabbix or any other monitoring tool to get values from AWS Cloudwatch.
+It queries for the values over the last 20 minutes and returns the most recent value.
+Can be modified to be used with Nagios or turned into a Munin plugin.
+It needs Pythom 2.7 and Boto library.

 Parameters:
 - MetricName.
 Eg: CurrConnections